TypeLuis/Unit-3-Solo-Projects-Frontend/README.md

 # Anime-Api-Search

-# Error in contributions
+# Error in Contributors
-Jennie and Will worked on another project with me.
-Somehow commits to the project got mixed with this one
+Jennie Lai and William Naval worked on another project with me.
+Somehow commits to that project got mixed with this one

 ## Overview